This Black History Month, hard data reveal how the pandemic has widened racial divides.

 An IPS and Community Cinema [DC] preview of a film that uses research footage, newsreels, home movies, and modern short films to expose some of the potential underlying causes that continue to affect implicit racial biases inherent in American institutions.

-Noted attorney, educator, musician and community advocate, Junius Williams, presents and signs his new book on "Urban Politics in the Era of Black Power."
+Join IPS, Teaching for Change books, and Busboys & Poets for a talk with noted attorney, educator, musician and community advocate, Junius Williams, presents and signs his new book on “Urban Politics in the Era of Black Power.”

 Coretta Scott King was MLK’s equal partner.